Mountainkaio/stbfc-Slime-Staffs-BrainFuck-Compiler-/README.md

 ## Coming Soon

-- `--edit` mode: After compiling, you'll be able to **edit the compiled output** before executing it!
+- `--edit` mode: After compiling, you'll be able to **edit the compiled output** after executing it!

 ---